Contaminants

 PFOA, PFOS, and PFC are chemicals found in household and industrial products such as stain repellents, fire retardants, lubricants, pesticides, and more.
 They are commonly found in non-stick cookware, stain resistant carpeting and fabrics, and oil-resistant coatings on food packaging.

-PFCs, also known as PFASs, have been linked to
+PFCs, also known as PFASs, have been linked to cancer, thyroid disease, weakened immunity and other health problems.

 The Environmental Working Group (EWG) maintains an interactive map of PFC, PFOS, and PFOA contamination.